r-Techsupport/rTS_Wiki/docs/guides/Fixing-Cleanboot.md

 ---
 # How to fix an OS after a failed Cleanboot

-If by accident you have disabled microsoft services when performing a Cleanboot, __**which is something you should never do**__, this guide will detail how to attempt to fix the failed Cleanboot.
+If by accident you have disabled Microsoft services when performing a Cleanboot, __**which is something you should never do**__, this guide will detail how to attempt to fix the failed Cleanboot.

-> Note that we will only cover how to fix cleanboot.
-For information on how to do a cleanboot, please refer to the "[How to Cleanboot Windows](/docs/factoids/cleanboot)" guide.
+> Note that we will only cover how to fix Cleanboot.
+For information on how to do a Cleanboot, please refer to the "[How to Cleanboot Windows](/docs/factoids/cleanboot)" guide.

 > Another point to mention is that all the screenshots depict Windows 10, but Windows 11 will operate the same way.